 Putting everything together, our Version 1 UUID is generated by concatenating:

 TimeLow + TimeMid + TimeHighAndVersion + (ClockSequenceHiAndRes && ClockSequenceLow) + NodeID

 Remember that the main purpose of the clock sequence is to introduce some amount of randomness into the equation.
 The bits allocated for the clock sequence help us extend the timestamp and account for situations where multiple UUIDs are generated before the processor clock advances.
-This helps us avoid the potential creation of duplicates when the clock is set backwards in time (device is powered off) or the node ID changes.
-If the clock is set backwards, or might have been set backwards (e.g., while the system was powered off), and the UUID generator can not be sure that no UUIDs were generated with timestamps larger than the value to which the clock was set, then the clock sequence has to be changed.
-If the previous value of the clock sequence is known, it can just be incremented; otherwise it should be set to a random or high-quality pseudo-random value.
+This helps us avoid the potential creation of duplicates when the clock is set backward in time (the device is powered off) or the node ID changes.
+If the clock is set backward or might have been set backward (e.g., while the system was powered off), and the UUID generator can not be sure that no UUIDs were generated with timestamps larger than the value to which the clock was set, then the clock sequence has to be changed.
+If the previous value of the clock sequence is known, it can just be incremented; otherwise, it should be set to a random or high-quality pseudo-random value.